samikshaps/WiDS-BlackScholes/README.md

 ## repo1 – Basic Black Scholes code

 **Overview:**
 This set of codes is mainly for understanding and coding the Black–Scholes model with python notebook.
-The main idea is to get intuition about how option prices depend on different parameters.
+The aim is to understand the working of the mathematical formulation of the model and study the dependence of option prices and Greeks on key parameters.

 **Files:**
 - `BlackScholesImplementation.ipynb`